Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Introduction

-For the investigation of Higgs boson coupling to second generation quark, $h\to c\bar{c}$ is a process of great value.
-Due to the absence of an observation of Higgs decays to charm quark, there are some bounds on the charm quark Yukawa coupling.
-An indirect search for the decay of the Higgs boson to charm quarks via the decay to $J/\psi \gamma$ is presented at LHC \cite{Perez:2015aoa,Aad:2015sda,Sirunyan:2018fmm}.
-A direct search for the Higgs boson, produced in association with a vector boson ($W$ or $Z$), and decaying to a charm quark pair is performed by CMS collaboration \cite{Sirunyan:2019qia} and ATLAS collaboration \cite{Aaboud:2018fhh} respectively.
+For the evaluation of Higgs boson coupling to the second generation quark, $h\to c\bar{c}$ is a process of great value.
+Owing to the absence of an observation of Higgs decays to the charm quark, there are some bounds on the charm quark Yukawa coupling.
+An indirect search for the decay of the Higgs boson to charm quarks via the decay to $J/\psi \gamma$ is presented at the LHC \cite{Perez:2015aoa,Aad:2015sda,Sirunyan:2018fmm}.
+A direct search for the Higgs boson, produced in association with a vector boson ($W$ or $Z$), and decaying to a charm quark pair is performed by CMS collaboration \cite{Sirunyan:2019qia} and ATLAS collaboration \cite{Aaboud:2018fhh}, respectively.
 This result is the most stringent limit to date for the inclusive decay of the $h\to c\bar{c}$.
-Both ATLAS and CMS present a novel methods for charm-tagging.
-To test SM and search for new physics in high precision, the theoretical predictions and the experimental measurements on SM Higgs couplings should be completed as precisely as possible.
-For this aim, we finish the exact calculation for $h\to c \bar c$ up to NNLO QCD including the flavor-singlet contributions from the triangle loops of bottom and top quark and that at the NLO EW.
-On the other hand, due to the discovery of the Higgs boson, search for the additional (pseudo)scalar bosons beyond SM attracts more and more interests in collider physics.
-The axion-like particles (ALPs) are hypothetical (pseudo)scalar that naturally arise in many extensions of the SM as pseudo Nambu-Goldston bosons.
+Both ATLAS and CMS collaborations present novel methods for charm-tagging.
+To test the SM and search for new physics in high precision, the theoretical predictions and experimental measurements on SM Higgs couplings should be completed as precisely as possible.
+To achieve this, we finish the exact calculation for $h\to c \bar c$ up to NNLO QCD including the flavor-singlet contributions from the triangular loops of the bottom and top quarks and those at the NLO EW.
+However, owing to the discovery of the Higgs boson, the search for additional (pseudo) scalar bosons beyond the SM has attracted increasing interest in collider physics.
+The axion-like particles (ALPs) are a hypothetical (pseudo)scalar that naturally arises in many extensions of the SM as pseudo Nambu-Goldston bosons.
 The ALP parameter space has been intensively explored \cite{Cadamuro:2011fd,Millea:2015qra,DiLuzio:2016sbl}, covering a wide energy range \cite{Mimasu:2014nea,Bauer:2017ris,Brivio:2017ije,Alonso-Alvarez:2018irt,Harland-Lang:2019zur,Baldenegro:2018hng}.
-These experimental searches allow to access several orders of magnitude in ALP masses and couplings \cite{Irastorza:2018dyq}, where astrophysics and cosmology impose constraints in the sub-KeV mass range and the most efficient probes in the MeV-GeV range come from experiments acting on the precision frontier \cite{Essig:2013lka}.
-Another aim of this paper is to investigate the ALPs that dominantly couple to the up type quark \cite{Carmona:2021seb}, e.g., charm quark, and to obtain some constraints on the corresponding parameters from the ALP associate production with charm quark pair in Higgs decay.
+These experimental searches allow access to several orders of magnitude in the ALP masses and couplings \cite{Irastorza:2018dyq}, where astrophysics and cosmology impose constraints in the sub-KeV mass range and the most efficient probes in the MeV-GeV range are obtained from experiments acting on the precision frontier \cite{Essig:2013lka}.
+Another aim of this study is to evaluate the ALPs that dominantly couple to the up type quark \cite{Carmona:2021seb}, e.g., charm quark, and to obtain some constraints on the corresponding parameters from the ALP associate production with the charm quark pair in the Higgs decay.